MakerXStudio/express-msal/README.md

 ## What does this do?

-This library wraps [@azure/msal-node](https://www.npmjs.com/package/@azure/msal-node) to provide a simple way to run interactive authentication on Express JS hosted UIs (web pages) that need to call APIs using Bearer token authentication (without writing and deploying client-side code to perform MSAL auth or using server-side sessions).
+This library wraps [@azure/msal-node](https://www.npmjs.com/package/@azure/msal-node) to provide a simple way to run interactive authentication on Express JS hosted UIs (web pages) that need to call APIs using Bearer token authentication, without writing and deploying client-side MSAL code.

-For example, we host GraphQL Playground, Apollo Sandbox, Voyager etc alongside a GraphQL API using server-side middleware, this package allows us to add authentication to all those UI endpoints without building and deploying or individually configuring UI code.
+As an example use case, we host GraphQL Playground or Apollo Sandbox and Voyager UIs alongside our GraphQL APIs from server-side middleware.
+This package allows us to add authentication across all those UIs without building, packaging and deploying custom UI code.

-For Bearer token authentication, see ['@makerxstudio/express-bearer'](https://github.com/MakerXStudio/express-bearer).
+For Bearer token authentication, see [@makerxstudio/express-bearer](https://github.com/MakerXStudio/express-bearer).

 ## Usage